-A liberal education should develop a knowledge of principals of how living systems work and interact with the environment.
-Human health, environmental impacts on ecosystems, emerging viruses, and human behavior are examples of topics that impact all students and require an understanding of living systems in order to make educated personal and societal assessments and decisions.
-Courses in this category introduce students to basic concepts in the natural and social sciences and help them relate this knowledge to their lives as citizens and contemporary problems.
+A liberal education should develop in students a knowledge of life, the living world, and the environment.
+As scientific knowledge continues to expand, students need a basic understanding of key concepts in the sciences that study our living world.
+Courses in this category should introduce students to basic concepts and facts in the natural sciences and help them relate this knowledge to their lives as citizens and contemporary problems.